Fishing in State Parks and Forests

 Fishing Tackle Loaner Program in State Parks

-Through a partnership with the PFBC, the American Sportfishing Association, and DCNR, the public can borrow fishing rods, reels, and an equipped tackle box to try fishing while at the park.
+Through a partnership with the Pennsylvania Fish and Boat Commission, the American Sportfishing Association, and DCNR, the public can borrow fishing rods, reels, and an equipped tackle box to try fishing while at certain parks.

 Whether you are giving fishing a try for the first time, or returning to a childhood activity, these state parks provide free tackle for loan:

-Contact the participating state park office to loan equipment.
+Contact the participating state park office for information on availability and how to loan equipment.